The API vs EDI Debate

 API Versus EDI Integration

 So what’s the difference between API and EDI integration?
 Both transmit data from one party to another, but each has its strengths and weaknesses.
 API implementation may be less costly and more straightforward than EDI by not requiring on-going maintenance or translation services.
-However, API may need more collaboration to reach communication standards, especially when a new trading partner is added.
+However, the benefits of API may be offset by the need for more collaboration to reach communication standards.
+This is especially evident with the addition of a new trading partner.

 Meanwhile, EDI operates from an agreed upon standard for communication.
 For example: if a company sends an 850 PO document to a supplier, the recipient already knows to begin the order fulfillment process.
 EDI Data is stored then transmitted, which may result in some limitations to real-time visibility and responsiveness.